a-leyva/traffik-monitoring-pture-lab/README.md

-# 🧩 Lab 1 — Network Traffic Analysis with Wireshark
+# 🧩 Network Traffic Analysis with Wireshark

 ### **Objective**
 Capture and analyze web application traffic on a local Juice Shop instance to identify sensitive information transmitted in plaintext and demonstrate packet-level visibility using Wireshark.